d00mkeeps/volc/backend/README.md

 4. Usage
    4.1.
 Backend Usage
    4.2.
 Frontend Usage
-5. Adding New Configurations
+5. Streaming Functionality
 6. Error Handling
 7. Best Practices
 8. Troubleshooting

 ## 1. Introduction

 The LLM (Language Model) Service is a flexible and robust system designed to interact with the Anthropic API.
 It allows for multiple configurations to tailor the LLM's behavior for different use cases within the application.
+The system supports streaming responses, enabling real-time interaction with the LLM.

 ## 2. System Architecture

 The LLM Service consists of several key components:

+- `main.py`: The main FastAPI application entry point.
-- `Settings`: Manages configuration loading and provides access to LLM configurations.
+- `llm_config.py`: Manages configuration loading and provides access to LLM configurations.
-- `LLMConfig`: Represents a specific configuration for the LLM.
-- `LLMService`: Encapsulates the interaction with the Anthropic API.
+- `llm_service.py`: Encapsulates the interaction with the Anthropic API and handles streaming.
-- `LLMServiceFactory`: Creates `LLMService` instances with the correct configuration.
-- `FastAPI Endpoint`: Handles incoming requests and uses the appropriate `LLMService`.
+- `llm.py`: Contains the FastAPI router with endpoints for LLM interactions.

 ## 3. Configuration